Therapeutic anticoagulation for oncology patients

 Warning

-The CARAVAGGIO trial compared apixaban to dalteparin for the treatment of VTE in patients with active cancer1.
+The CARAVAGGIO trial compared apixaban to dalteparin for the treatment of VTE in patients with active cancer.
 Apixaban was non-inferior for recurrent VTE (5.6% v 7.9% with low molecular weight heparin (LMWH), p=<0.001 for non-inferiority) with similar risks of major bleeding observed on both arms (3.8% v 4.0%).
 The risk of haemorrhage from the GI tract was not increased with apixaban.
 Patients with CNS tumours or brain metastases were excluded from this trial.
-These findings were consistent with the smaller ADAM trial, which reported lower rates of recurrent VTE with apixaban compared to dalteparin (0.7% v 6.3%, p=0.0281), with low rates of major bleeding in both arms (0% v 1.4%, p=0.138)11
+These findings were consistent with the smaller ADAM trial, which reported lower rates of recurrent VTE with apixaban compared to dalteparin (0.7% v 6.3%, p=0.0281), with low rates of major bleeding in both arms (0% v 1.4%, p=0.138)

-The HOKUSAI trial12 demonstrated edoxaban was non-inferior to dalteparin for the treatment of VTE in patients with active cancer.
+The HOKUSAI trial demonstrated edoxaban was non-inferior to dalteparin for the treatment of VTE in patients with active cancer.
 There was a trend towards lower rates of recurrent VTE with edoxaban (7.9 v 11.3%, p=0.09), but increased rates of major bleeding with edoxaban (6.9 v 4.0%, p=0.04).
-A subsequent sub-group analysis reported a higher number of upper GI haemorrhages in patients with GI cancers treated with edoxaban compared to dalteparin13.
+A subsequent sub-group analysis reported a higher number of upper GI haemorrhages in patients with GI cancers treated with edoxaban compared to dalteparin.

-The SELECT-D trial has reported the efficacy of rivaroxaban compared to dalteparin for the treatment of VTE in cancer patients, but with an increased risk of clinically relevant non-major bleeding14.
+The SELECT-D trial has reported the efficacy of rivaroxaban compared to dalteparin for the treatment of VTE in cancer patients, but with an increased risk of clinically relevant non-major bleeding.
 Rivaroxaban has SMC approval for treatment of VTE in adults but is not on the Lothian formulary for this indication.

 Incidental VTE

 Incidental findings of VTE are common, accounting for up to half of all VTE events in cancer patients.
-Rates of VTE recurrence, bleeding and mortality are similar compared to symptomatic VTE, and the same initial and long-term anticoagulation strategies are recommended17-20.
+Rates of VTE recurrence, bleeding and mortality are similar compared to symptomatic VTE, and the same initial and long-term anticoagulation strategies are recommended.

 The conclusions from these studies are: